elerac/nanobind_opencv/README.md

 # nanobind - opencv typecaster

-This repository probides a [nanobind](https://github.com/wjakob/nanobind) typecaster for opencv types.
+This repository provides a [nanobind](https://github.com/wjakob/nanobind) typecaster for opencv types.

 The supported types are: